olsonjeffery/system_r/README.md

 Consult the gherkin specs in the `/tests/features` directory for more on system_r's capabilities, embedding, etc.

+From original README:

+> `system_f` contains a parser, typechecker, and evaluator for the simply typed lambda calculus with parametric polymorphism (System F).
+The implementation of System F is the most complete so far, and I've tried to write a parser, typechecker and diagnostic system that can given meaningful messages

 # Licenses

 This project is licensed under either of